Apple Transitional Export Quota Bill

 Subsection (1) applies unless the person has acted, or omitted to act, in bad faith or without reasonable cause.

-NZAPI must have a process for its officers to manage any conflicts of interest that arise when they are acting under this Part.
+NZAPI must have a process for its officers to manage any conflicts of interest that arise when they are acting under this Act.

 For that purpose, NZAPI may use any process that it currently implements when conducting its operations or affairs but must adapt it (where necessary) to provide for the following: